A supercritical elliptic equation in the annulus: Introduction

+Our Nehari-type variational approach allows us to characterize our solution as being a $\mathcal{K}$-ground state of problem (\ref{P}).
+We are not aware of any analogous characterization for solutions of this problem in the literature.
+This allows to estimate the energy of the solution and may be useful in some frameworks (for example, to detect the asymptotic behaviour of solutions as $p$ goes to infinity).

+We also remark that the solutions obtained in Theorem \ref{thm:main-a-const} have Morse index greater than $N$.
+This follows from \cite[Theorem 1.1]{PW} and the fact that nonradial functions in $\mathcal{K}$ are axially symmetric but not foliated Schwarz symmetric.

-We briefly comment on the proof of Theorems~\ref{thm:main-large-p} and \ref{thm:main-large-R}.
+We briefly comment on the proof of Theorem~\ref{thm:main-a-const}.
 As a consequence of Theorem~\ref{thm:main_existence}, it suffices to show that the unique radial solution of (\ref{P-const}) cannot be a $\mathcal{K}$-ground state solution under the given assumptions.
-For this, we will show a specific instability property of the unique radial solution of (\ref{P-const}) with respect to the cone $\mathcal{K}$, see Proposition~\ref{radial-weakly-stable} below.
-We use some results from \cite{gladiali-et-al2010} in the proof of this instability property.
+For this we show that, under assumption \eqref{eq:suff_p}, a specific instability property of the unique radial solution of (\ref{P-const}) with respect to the cone $\mathcal{K}$ holds, see Proposition~\ref{radial-weakly-stable} below.

-We also remark that the solutions obtained both in Theorem \ref{thm:main-large-p} and in Theorem~\ref{thm:main-large-R} have Morse index greater than $N$.
-This follows from \cite[Theorem 1.1]{PW} and the fact that nonradial functions in $\mathcal{K}$ are axially symmetric but not foliated Schwarz symmetric.

 The paper is organized as follows.
 In Section \ref{sec2}, we collect some preliminary results and a priori estimates in the cone $\mathcal K$, see in particular Lemma \ref{le:est2}: it is interesting to observe that its proof uses trace inequalities and embeddings theorems for fractional Sobolev spaces.
 In Section \ref{sec3}, we prove the main result of the paper, Theorem \ref{thm:main_existence}.
-Finally, in Section \ref{sec:case-constant-a}, we deal with the case $a\equiv \mathrm{const.}$ and prove Theorems \ref{thm:main-large-p} and \ref{thm:main-large-R}.
+Finally, in Section \ref{sec:case-constant-a}, we deal with the case $a\equiv \mathrm{const.}$ and prove Theorem \ref{thm:main-a-const}.